4nt4g0n15t/4nt4g0n15t/README.md

 <a href="https://medium.com/@hashim-razak"><img src="https://img.shields.io/badge/-Medium-12100E?&style=for-the-badge&logo=medium&logoColor=white" /></a>

-I am an active cyber security enthusiast with skills in testing networks and web applications for security vulnerabilities.
+I am an active cyber security researcher with skills in testing networks and web applications for security vulnerabilities.
 With a bachelor's degree in Computer Application and an advanced certification in penetration testing.

 ## Objective